Slapparoo/CarbonDi/README.md

 The language uses a mix of primative types and Objects.

+Current status
+--
+This prototype was created to demonstrate the viability of the langauge.
+* non optimised, even with optimisation performance may not be as good as other binary compilable langauges.
+* a bit rough around the edges, some short cuts were made to push through and create the proto type.

 Type Naming
 --
-As it is binary compilable primative type names include the number of bits the represent and the type the represent i for intiger, u for unsigned, f for float:
+As it is binary compilable primative type names include the number of bits the represent and the type the represent i for integer, u for unsigned, f for float:
 ```
 b8 - boolean
 i8 - 8 bit integer (also char as defined by C)